How to amend your tax return

 - I have the necessary receipts and/or records to support my claims for amendment

-How does the Australian Tax Office (ATO) process your amendment?
+How does the ATO process my amendment?

 Just as the ATO accepts your return at face value in most cases, it also accepts your amendment request.
 How long before the adjustment is made will depend on the nature of the error.
 If you made a mistake in reporting your income or deduction, it could take up to 50 days to process or 20 if sent to the ATO by a tax agent.
 If the mistake was made by the ATO then the processing time is 14 days.